manami-project/anime-offline-database/.github/CONTRIBUTING.md

 ## Does this dataset contain all anime from the supported meta data providers?
 No. MAL and anisearch are the only providers which list adult titles publicly.
 So this type of anime is missing for the other meta data providers.
+It's possible to retrieve adult titles from anilist, but because they cannot be accessed without an account in the browser those are not fit for the review process.
+That's why entries from anilist marked as adult are missing as well.
 If there are new entries which have been created after an update then those obviously won't appear until the next update.
 Apart from that it should contain all titles from the supported meta data providers.